Skillz4Killz/dapi-bench/README.md

 #### RAM Usages

 It is important to remember that this test was done for a 2 hour duration.
-We can now use these values to estimate the amount of memory each library would take after 24 hours.
+Now let's use these values to estimate the amount of memory each library would take after 24 hours.

 - Discordeno is a bit more complicated to estimate for because it has a downwards trend of saving memory.
 It starts 208.5 MB and ends after 2 hours at 108.7 MB.
 However, throughout the hours this stays relatively stable, the big drop is near the 1 hour period which is the guild sweeper we discussed earlier.
 This means we can assume that over time this will remain the same.
 Since during the duration of those hours it does relatively stay the say.
 At 24 hours, Discordeno would take about 108.7MB.
 - Harmony had a upwards trend, starting at 320.5 MB and ending at 459.5 MB.
 This means on average it will increase +1.158333 MB every minute.
 If we were to add another 1,320 minutes for the remaining 22 hours.
 This would add ~1.5 GB for a total of about 2GB at 24 hours.